 |Benefit||Third Party Property||Third Party Fire and Theft|

-|Accidental damage your vehicle causes to other people’s property (legal liability cover)||Up to $20 million||Up to $20 million|
+|Damage to other people’s property, including their vehicles, for which you’re liable||Up to $20 million||Up to $20 million|

 Find out more